ivtikhon/evans/doc/evans.md

 But here the similarity with traditional object oriented languages ends.
 In Evans, there can be two types of attributes defined in classes: the data and state attributes, also called variables, and their respective methods.

-Data variables represents information about outside world, expressed in the form of objects.
+Data variables represents information about objects in outside world, expressed in the form of object attributes.
 Set of object states represents how information transforms during the life of objects.

 ```
 classes: